BartAmin/Fine-tuned-RAG/README.md

 ### Retrieval Hit Rate

-The fine-tuned retriever is evaluated against the baseline (raw embeddings, no transformation) on 100 held-out test questions from the Legal RAG Bench dataset.
+The fine-tuned retriever, the one with the highest Hit Rate on the QA-pairs validation set, is evaluated against the baseline (raw embeddings, no transformation) on 100 held-out test questions from the Legal RAG Bench dataset.
 Hit Rate (k = 20) measures how often the correct chunk appears in the top 20 retrieved results.

 ![Retrieval Comparison](results/retrieval_comparison.png)